Democrats pound their message: To oust Trump, you must vote

 Democrats pound their message: To oust Trump, you must voteNew

 WILMINGTON, Del.
-(AP) — Former President Barack Obama warned Wednesday night that American democracy may not survive if Donald Trump is reelected.
-His scathing assessment was echoed by Kamala Harris at the Democratic Convention as she embraced her historic role as the first Black woman on a national political ticket.
-Obama, himself a barrier breaker as the nation’s first Black president, pleaded with voters to “embrace your own responsibility as citizens” and vote this fall — no matter the impediments of the coronavirus pandemic or postal slowdowns.
+(AP) — Former President Barack Obama warns that American democracy may not survive if Donald Trump is reelected.
+Obama’s scathing assessment was echoed Wednesday night by Kamala Harris at the Democratic Convention as she embraced her historic role as the first Black woman on a national political ticket.
+Obama himself was a barrier breaker as the nation’s first Black president.
+He pleaded with voters to “embrace your own responsibility as citizens” and vote this fall — no matter the impediments of the coronavirus pandemic or postal slowdowns.
 Joe Biden accepts his presidential nomination Thursday night and gives a speech he hopes will send party workers out to do political battle.